csye7125-fall2023-group05/ami-jenkins/README.md

 There are a couple of plugins that will help us setup the Jenkins server with `Jenkins Configuration as Code`:

 - `job-dsl`: Configure seed jobs to setup multi-branch pipelines
+- `configuration-as-code`: Configure Jenkins with a JCasC `yaml` file that installs required tools and creates users
 - `configuration-as-code-groovy`: Configure Jenkins with a JCasC `yaml` file that runs the `Groovy` scripts defined in the seed jobs

 In order to install the plugins on the EC2 instance, we need to download and run the `plugin-installation-manager-tool` from [GitHub](https://github.com/jenkinsci/plugin-installation-manager-tool/).